civisanalytics/civis-python/README.rst

 To install dependencies for building the documentation::

-    pip install Sphinx
-    pip install sphinx_rtd_theme
-    pip install numpydoc
+    pip install -r docs/requirements.txt

 To build the API documentation locally::

-    cd docs
-    make html  # or run `FETCH_REMOTE_RESOURCES=true make html` for the API resources available to the given CIVIS_API_KEY
+    sphinx-build -b html docs/source docs/build/html  # or prepend this command with `FETCH_REMOTE_RESOURCES=true ` for the API resources available to the given CIVIS_API_KEY

 Then open ``docs/build/html/index.html``.

-Note that this will use your API key in the ``CIVIS_API_KEY`` environment variable so it will generate documentation for all the endpoints that you have access to.

 Command-line Interface (CLI)
 ----------------------------